 - The Office of Human Resources completed a salary study last summer.

-- He needed more experience in the human resources field.
+- He needed more experience in the engineering field.

 Advisor: not adviser.